Matt's Web World presents...

 -

-A very interesting paper describing the various attacks, probes, and miscellaneous
+A very interesting paper describing the various attacks, probes, and miscellaneous packets floating past AT&T Bell Labs'

-- Security Problems in the TCP/IP Protocol
+Security Problems in the TCP/IP Protocol Suite

 Bellovin, Steven M.; 1989; Acrobat format; also available in